Catastrophic career ending injury claim in Grays Harbor County.

 When a fracture causes nerve damage, surgery may not be enough.
 One of the most serious types of fractures that even surgery may not be able to correct is a fracture of the thoracic and lumbar spine.
 This type of fracture can cause damage to the spinal cord.
 A spinal cord injury can result in permanent loss of certain functions, including partial or total paralysis.
 Other types of fractures may cause nerve damage in other types of the body as well.

-Workers’ Compensation for a Serious Fracture Injury
+Workers’ Compensation for a Serious Fracture Injury in Olympia

 For workers who have been involved in accidents in which they sustained fractures severe enough to require surgery and to cause permanent disability, workers’ compensation benefits can help pay for medical care and replace lost wages.